 'undefined' returned by

-typeof while inspecting a given variable, we can NOT be 100% sure that the variable doesn't exist.
+typeof while inspecting a given variable, then we can NOT be definitely sure that the variable doesn't exist.

 However, at least we can safely assume that the variable isn't of use to us (either because it's non-existent or not assigned a value) and hence not proceed with consuming its value for any purpose in our program.